-As the school year gets underway, we continue to hear from our community that children’s social-emotional well-being is everyone’s TOP concern.
+As the school year gets underway, we continue to hear from our community that children’s social-emotional well-being is everyone’s TOP concern with mindfulness tips for kids.

 To get you started, we would love to share some super-powerful and simple tips to help everyone out this school year.